Introduction

 “I’m investing for 10–15 years.”
 But that’s not just a time period.
 That’s a major part of your life.

-But if your investment strategy in mutual funds stays the same without review, problems slowly build.
+During that time- Your income changes, your goals evolve and Your risk tolerance shifts, but if your investment strategy in mutual funds stays the same without review, problems slowly build.

 What Happens If You Stop Your SIP Midway?
 (A Real Story Every Investor Faces)